-Un Warns Of Disease Threat In Flood-Ravaged East Libya
+UN Warns Of Disease Threat In Flood-Ravaged East Libya

 Amid the chaos, the true death toll remained unknown, with untold numbers swept into the sea.

-Soldier Hamza al-Khafifi, 45, described to AFP finding the unclothed bodies of "old, young, women, men and children" washing up on the shore a week after the disaster.
+Soldier Hamza Al-Khafifi, 45, described to AFP finding unclothed bodies washing up on the coastline where“bodies were stuck between rocks”.

-The health minister of the eastern administration, Othman Abdeljalil, has said 3,283 people were now confirmed dead in Derna.
+The health minister of the divided country's eastern administration, Othman Abdeljalil, has said 3,283 people were now confirmed dead in Derna.

-Libyan officials and humanitarian organisations have warned, however, that the final toll could be much higher with thousands still missing.
+Libyan officials and humanitarian groups have warned, however, that the final toll could be much higher, with thousands still missing.

-Five members of a Greek rescue team were killed in a road accident while travelling from Benghazi to Derna on Sunday, Greek officials said.

-Abdeljalil said their vehicle collided with a car carrying a Libyan family, three of whose members died while two others were seriously injured.

-Emergency response teams and aid have been deployed from France, Greece, Iran, Russia, Saudi Arabia, Tunisia, Turkey and the United Arab Emirates.
+Emergency response teams and aid have been deployed from countries including Jordan, Egypt, France, Greece, Iran, Russia, Saudi Arabia, Tunisia, Turkey and the United Arab Emirates.

+Five members of a Greek rescue team were killed when their vehicle collided with a car carrying a Libyan family on the road from Benghazi to Derna on Sunday, official said.
+Three members of the family also died.

-Libya's neighbour Egypt dispatched the "Gamal Abdel Nasser" Mistral helicopter carrier to the eastern Tobruk military base to serve as a field hospital with over 100 beds, Egyptian media reported.
+Egypt dispatched the“Gamal Abdel Nasser” Mistral helicopter carrier to the eastern Tobruk military base across the border to serve as a field hospital with over 100 beds, Egyptian media reported.

-On Monday the UN mission in Libya said nine United Nations agencies were involved in efforts to deliver aid and support to survivors.
+On Monday, the United Nations, which has launched an emergency appeal for more than $71 million, said nine of its agencies were delivering aid and support to survivors, and working to prevent the spread of diseases.

-The United Nations has launched an aid appeal for more than $71 million.

-The European Union on Monday said it was releasing 5.2 million euros (around $5.5 million) in humanitarian funding for Libya, bringing the total of EU aid so far to more than 5.7 million euros.
+The European Union on Monday said it was releasing 5.2 million euros (around $5.5 million) in humanitarian funding for Libya, bringing total EU aid so far to more than 5.7 million euros.

-In the face of the tragedy, rival Libyan administrations appear to have set aside their differences after calls from aid groups and several countries to close ranks and collaborate in the aid effort.
+In the face of the tragedy, rival Libyan administrations appear to have set aside their differences for now after calls from aid groups and several countries to collaborate in the aid effort.

-Libya has been split between two rival governments -- a UN-backed administration in the capital Tripoli and another in the disaster-hit east -- since the overthrow and killing of dictator Moamer Kadhafi in a 2011 NATO-backed uprising.
+Libya has been split between two rival governments - a UN-backed administration in the capital Tripoli and another in the disaster-hit east, since the overthrow and killing of leader Muammar Qadhafi in a 2011 NATO-backed uprising.

-The International Organization for Migration's Libya chief Tauhid Pasha posted on X, formerly Twitter, that the aim now was to channel all authorities "to work together, in coordination".
+The International Organisation for Migration's Libya chief Tauhid Pasha posted on X, formerly Twitter, that the aim now was to channel all authorities“to work together, in coordination”.

-On Monday the Tripoli-based government announced the launch of work to build a temporary bridge that would span the wadi that cuts through Derna.
+On Monday the Tripoli-based government said it launched work to build a temporary bridge that would span the river that cuts through Derna.

 UN experts have blamed the high death toll on climatic factors as the Mediterranean region has sweltered under an unusually hot summer, and on the legacy of Libya's war that has depleted its infrastructure, early warning systems and emergency response.